librairy/doc/resources/topic.md

 ![resource-topic](https://dl.dropboxusercontent.com/u/299257/librairy/figures/resource-topic.png)

-Since topics are also used to represent resources, they are also referenced by one or more item and parts.
+Since topics are also used to inference analogies, they are also referenced by one or more item and parts.